[This article was first published on DogBitesMan on 7 April 2011.]

 If there is bad news to communicate, then we must report that fairly and clearly.
 After all, a carbon price is meant to hurt someone enough to change their behaviour, otherwise what’s the point.
 But if the sky is not actually falling – and a carbon price will not leave us paupers on the street – we must explain that too.

 Every succeeding generation of Australian media consumers is getting more media savvy, more able to recognise the way the press, broadcasting and the Internet operate, more able to deconstruct the media message.
 It’s time media practitioners and other opinion leaders got up-to-date with the people we serve.

 After all, the sign of a mature democratic society is when its leaders can tell bad news honestly, its media can communicate it effectively and its citizens can accept it knowingly.

 Footnote: To be fair, the Herald redeemed itself somewhat four days later with an Opinion page article by economics reporter Jessica Irvine explaining why a carbon price could be a good thing economically.

-[This article was originally published on DogBitesMan.net in April 2011.]
+[This article was first published on DogBitesMan on 7 April 2011.]